Drowning in a flood of uncorrelated network performance data? Here’s a life buoy.

 Here are my top three tips on cutting through the noise in order to get valuable information about your network by combining network metadata and active test metrics.

 1. Don’t boil the ocean: Keep it simple, stay flexible

 Rather than trying to represent everything, consider opting for simple composition data models, rather than relying on stronger inheritance expressing hard relationships.
 One model can be designed to represent time series data around monitored objects.
 Another called the metadata model, allows us to loosely represent relationships between monitored objects.

-For the purpose of this blog, a monitored object is a thing that generates data over time—a router port, a microwave antenna, a VCX agent, or a weather station, for example.
+For the purpose of this blog, a monitored object is a thing that generates data over time—a router port, a microwave antenna, a Skylight control sensor, or a weather station, for example.
 If it generates data, it’s a monitored object.

 2. Do (almost) all correlation at query time

 In pretty much all data analysis cases, how data is correlated and aggregated to generate insights is not necessarily self-evident at ingestion time.
 Instead of pre-computing what we thought we needed, it’s preferable to minimize the work we do during the ingestion, applying simple normalization and data cleaning.
 That way, we can stay flexible when it is time to aggregate the data.